-Open access refers to free, unrestricted online access to content.
+Open access refers to free, unrestricted online access to research outputs.

 There are two main paths to open access:

-- Publishing in a subscription-based journal and then depositing a copy of the article in a subject or institutional repository, such as the Brock Digital Repository.
-This is called green open access and does not involve any fees.
+- publishing in a subscription-based journal and then depositing a copy of your article in a subject or institutional repository, such as the Brock Digital Repository

 Open Access Support